 - Preheat oven to 350 degrees F and set a muffin tray aside.

 - In a large mixing bowl cream together the ingredients for the filling with an electric mixer.
-(The chicken, cream cheese, cheddar cheese, ranch, bacon, and parmesan cheese).
+(The chicken, cream cheese, cheddar cheese, ranch, bacon, and Parmesan cheese).
 This helps to get everything evenly distributed, but you can use a large spoon and mix by hand if preferred.

 - Unroll your crescents and lay them over the muffin cups, pressing down slightly to help turn them into little cups.